alex-yi-writes/LC-SpatialTransformation2021/README.md

 export FREESURFER_HOME="/path/to/freesurfer"
 source $FREESURFER_HOME/SetUpFreeSurfer.sh
 ```
-#### For Windows:
+#### For Windows (I admit that I have very little knowledge on how to set those toolboxes up in Windows OS...):
 - **Step 1**: Search for 'Environment Variables' in the Start Menu.
-- **Step 2**: Edit the 'Path' variable under System variables to include the paths to Python, ANTs, FSL, and FreeSurfer directories.
+- **Step 2**: Edit the 'Path' variable under System Variables to include the paths to Python, ANTs, FSL, and FreeSurfer directories.

 Restart your terminal or command prompt to apply these changes.
 Now, you should be able to run the scripts provided in the repository by navigating to the Scripts directory and executing them as described in the Usage section.